t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 This typically includes the currently processed representation, the set of active requests, the history of requests, bookmarks (URIs stored for later retrieval), and application-specific state (e.g., local variables).
 (Note that this is called "Application State" in {{REST}}, which has some ambiguity in modern (IoT) systems where the overall state of the distributed application (i.e., application state) is reflected in the union of all Client States and Resource States of all clients and servers involved.)

+Content Type:
+: A string that carries the media type plus potential parameters for the representation format such as "text/plain;charset=UTF-8".

 Content Negotiation:
 : The practice of determining the "best" representation for a client when examining the current state of a resource.
 The most common forms of content negotiation are Proactive Content Negotiation and Reactive Content Negotiation.